 The Board nominates the Director (currently Lárus Thorlacius), who is appointed by the presidents of Stockholm University and KTH for a three-year term.
 The Director is responsible for the day-to-day administration of the Institute and provides scientific leadership.
 He is supported by the Deputy Director (currently Axel Brandenburg).

-In addition to the Nordic governing Board, the Nordic physics community provides direct input into Nordita's scientific activities through three Research Committees, each of which has five Nordic physicists who are experts in a given area of research.
+In addition to the Nordic governing Board, the Nordic physics community provides direct input into Nordita's scientific activities through four Research Committees, each of which has five Nordic physicists who are experts in a given area of research.
 Nordita faculty members working in the area in question participate in the work of the Research Committees.
-The three committees are astrophysics/astrobiology, condensed matter/biological physics, and subatomic physics.
+The four committees are astrophysics and astrobiology, condensed matter, statistical and biological physics, high energy physics, and gravitation and cosmology.
 Their tasks include evaluating post-doctoral fellowship applications and providing expert advice in their respective areas.